echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 #### Administrator
 Our website has prepared a role - **administrator** with the following account and corresponding password.
 Here are the extra functionalities of the administrator.

-1. Manage the database using this url:
+1. View the database using this url: http://localhost:5000/admin/view and switching different tables
 2. **Clear the database** by clicking "**Clear**" button in the administration page
 3. Database visualization:
 4. Database visualization: